3/2/11

 August 3, 2005

 I have quite a stockpile of stuff and if I were to live another fifty years I could complete a number of interesting projects.
-Arcadia Nature and Wildlife Sanctuary of the Massachusetts Audubon Society presented the Focus Outdoors Conference at Mount Holyoke College in 1981.
+In any case, I am proud of what I've done and who I am.

 Two tall thin guys with two tan cars at the impeccably gardened 1460 Wilbraham Road may be a gay couple.
 Suddenly there are signs for a lot of real estate brokers you never heard of before all over town.
 One is Richard Ravosa of Estate Realty, who I think is a nephew of Tony.